Home Inspector Licensing in Illinois: Step-by-Step Process Including Supervised Inspections

 Interested in becoming a qualified supervising inspector?
 Email the InterNACHI® Education Team.

-Step 3: Send to InterNACHI® Proof of Performing 5 Inspection Events
+Step 4: Send to InterNACHI® Proof of Performing 5 Inspection Events & Field [Graded] Exam

 Your supervising home inspector is required to send to InterNACHI® (education@internachi.org) proof of performing 5 supervised Field Inspection Events using the "5 Field Inspection Events" form.

 This step is critical.
-Without sending proof of your 5 field inspection events to InterNACHI®, we can not confirm your licensing data with the state.
+Without sending proof of your 5 field inspection events to InterNACHI®, we can create the documentation required by the state of Illinois for you to continue your license application.

-After completing the 77-hour pre-licensing course and the 5 field inspections, download the certificate of completion from your InterNACHI® account.
+After completing the 77-hour pre-licensing course, the 5 field inspections, and the field event, you will be able to download InterNACHI's certificate of completion from your dashboard.
+This document is primarily for your own personal records.

 Step 5: Pass the Illinois Home Inspector License Exam (through the state's exam system).